 - (PRESS)ed podcast

-- The Global Disinformation Order: 2019 Global Inventory of Organised Social Media Manipulation (Samantha Bradshaw and Philip N. Howard, Computational Propaganda Research Project, Oxford University; PDF)
+- Bradshaw, Samantha, and Philip N. Howard.
+The Global Disinformation Order: 2019 Global Inventory of Organised Social Media Manipulation Working Paper 2019.2.
+Oxford, UK: Project on Computational Propaganda, 2019.

 - [M|D]isinformation Reading List